Blog

 9. Send a thank you email

 If your customers take the time to provide feedback, the least you can do is say thanks.
-In doing so, you’ll make them feel appreciated, build on that all-important customer loyalty, and let them know that the time spent submitting their thoughts was worthwhile.
-You can also encourage them to sign up to receive news and updates, link out to your roadmap or leave a review for other customers to read about their experience.
+It will make them feel appreciated, increase customer loyalty, and let them know that the time spent submitting their thoughts was worthwhile.
+You can also encourage them to sign up to receive news and updates, check out your roadmap, or leave a review for other customers to read about their experience.

 Example of a feedback thank you email from SpaceNK.